 Here is an example of the process you need to go through while submitting a Feedback to google on snippet box results.
 I tried a simple Query – How to plant a tree

-I provided feedback as “this is not useful” from the options Google provides as below, notice that out of 4 options given by Google, only 1st one “This is useful” positively contributes to your brand” more of all other options as user feedback, may lead to losing out on this snippet box.
+I provided feedback as “this is not useful” from the options Google provides as below, notice that out of 4 options given by Google, only 1st one “This is useful” positively contributes to your brand” all other options, however, as per user’s feedback, may lead to losing out on this snippet box.

-The screen you see after submitting the feedback.
+The screen you should see after submitting the feedback.

 Okay great, I am listed in one of those snippet boxes.
 What’s next?

 With the recent launch of google penguin 4.0 update changes are real-time now.
 If you are ranking in Google snippet boxes today, tomorrow it may be different.
 Competition may try working smarter than you, Google may find a more relevant and better content to award with snippet box view, multiple reasons you may lose out.